Gyshie/linux/Documentation/crypto/descore-readme.rst

 	Small|Quick determines whether you use the normal routine or the crazy quick one which gobbles up 64k more of memory.
-	Small is 50% slower then Quick, but Quick needs 32 times as much memory.
+	Small is 50% slower than Quick, but Quick needs 32 times as much memory.
 Quick is included for programs that do nothing but DES, e.g., encryption filters, etc.